Sophie Donatien - Peintre plasticienne

 ( meeting - painting - music - literature )

-• 1991 - 27th International Grand Prix of Painting of the French Riviera ( Nice, France )
+- 1991 - 27th International Grand Prix of Painting of French Riviera - Nice

 Diploma Grand Final